 Ascencao suggested the following additional measures to help counter chronic inflammation:

 - Eat more anti-inflammatory foods such as fresh fruits and vegetables.

-- Avoid sugar, artificial sweeteners, refined food, trans or hydrogenated fats and gluten.
+- Avoid sugar, artificial sweeteners, refined foods, trans or hydrogenated fats, and gluten.

 - Exercise for at least 30 minutes a day and manage stress.